AjanthaB/AjanthaB.github.io/_posts/ES6/2019-08-12-Web-Workers.md

 }
 ```

-## Note

-Since workers are resource intensive, better terminate it after the job completed.
+**Note** - Since workers are resource intensive, better terminate it after the job completed.
 This can be done in our main.js file or inside the Worker.js file as bellow.

 **main.js**